-The Department of Sport Management offers a Bachelor of Science (B.S.) in Sport Management, a Bachelor of Science (B.S.) in Sport Analytics (beginning in Fall 2017), a Master of Science (M.S.) in Sport Venue & Event Management as well as four minors: Sport Management minor, Sport Analytics minor, Sport Venue and Event Management minor; and Sport Revenue Management and Operations minor.
-In conjunction with the School of Education, Sport Management also offers a Certificate of Advanced Study (CAS) in Intercollegiate Athletic Advising & Support.
+The Department of Sport Management offers a Bachelor of Science (B.S.) in Sport Management, a Bachelor of Science (B.S.) in Sport Analytics, a Certificate of Advanced Study (CAS) in Sport Analytics, a Master of Science (M.S.) in Sport Venue & Event Management as well as four minors: Sport Management minor, Sport Analytics minor, Sport Venue and Event Management minor; and Sport Revenue Management and Operations minor.
 Students learn from courses in areas including sport business, sales, sport psychology, research methods, sport economics, technology in sport, data analysis, management, finance, marketing, law, promotion, communications, event planning and facility management.
 The Department of Sport Management accepts applications for students interested in an Intra-University Transfer.

-The 125-credit hour Bachelor of Science in Sport Analytics incorporates studies in arts and sciences with professional electives and liberal arts requirements, providing students with the tools to pursue careers in sport analytics.
+In Sport Analytics, you’ll take a deep dive in analyzing data in sport, while incorporating studies in arts and sciences with professional electives and liberal arts requirements.
+This will provide students with the math, computer, business, and communication skills to pursue careers in the sport industry.